Police Simulator: Patrol Officers: Development

 Police Simulator: Patrol Officers is being developed by German developer Aesir Interactive and published by Astragon Entertainment with public funding by FilmFernsehFonds Bayern.
 It was announced on February 10, 2021.
 The game released in early access on June 17, 2021, for PC on Steam.
 Regular updates were released since early access, including a cooperative multiplayer mode for up to two players.
 A public roadmap is available on Trello, laying out current and future plans.

 The game left Steam Early Access and fully launched on PC, PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X/S on November 10, 2022.

 On June 17, 2024, the Highway Patrol Expansion DLC was released, expanding the world with a highway leading out of the city and adding content for highway patrol and commercial vehicle enforcement.

 Reception

 On Metacritic, the PlayStation 5 version of the game had an average score of 58 out of 100 with a rating of "Mixed or Average", while the Xbox Series X/S version had 48 out of 100 with a rating of "Generally Unfavorable".

-German magazine GameStar said that "the game has much potential even this early in the Early Access phase.
-Patrolling the streets is quite entertaining".
-GameStar criticizes the quality of animations, the AI, and a lack of replayability reasons but still says that the game is 'the best police simulation thus far'.
-Chris Hardings of DualShockers.com gave it a 4/10, calling the game "Boring, bland, and a wasted opportunity to do something fun and cool in the simulator space", saying "it could have been so much more had the systems in play been deeper and more robust, not to mention, fun".
-A staff review from Softpedia rated the game 4 out of 5 stars, praising its concept and mission progression, but noting the dismal graphics and repetitive gameplay.
+German magazine GameStar called patrolling entertaining and said Patrol Simulators early access version had potential.
+GameStar criticized the quality of animations, the AI, and a lack of replayability reasons but still said that it is the best police simulator.
+A staff review from Softpedia rated the game 4 out of 5 stars, praising its concept and mission progression but criticizing what they felt were dismal graphics and repetitive gameplay.